 On the trail there was selections of old wooden ladders, walkways and placements to create a traditional Juniper wood via ferrata.
 When we stepped on them there was an initial tentativeness as they let out creaking sounds.
 The combination of summer heat and unpredictably downpours added a little challenge maintaining comfort.
 The food was provided on the trip with Tania bringing lots of variety of vegetables, fruit, cheese and cured meats that would keep for the first day.
 Fresh food and drink supplies were dropped at the camping points each day.

-I unfortunately did not complete the entire trek and at the start of day 5 (the guide picked me and my partner up from the camping point).
-I was in large amounts of pain due to a flare up from #endometriosis.
+I, unfortunately, did not complete the entire trek and at the start of day 5 (the guide picked me and my partner up from the camping point).
+I was in large amounts of pain due to a flare-up from #endometriosis.
 I was due to start a new treatment, about 2 months treatment prior to this trip which ended up being postponed till the week after the trip.
-This was very frustrating but I listened to the guide and went with Robin (one of the owners of inversion who luckily was out on this trip ensuring everything ran smoothly for the first Selvaggio trip from them) and rested at a local campground for most of the day before stumbling round the town with my partner for our evening meal.
+This was very frustrating but I listened to the guide and went with Robin (one of the owners of inversion who luckily was out on this trip ensuring everything ran smoothly for the first Selvaggio trip from them) and rested at a local campground for most of the day before stumbling around the town with my partner for our evening meal.

 If you are planning to go on this trip: